-The purpose of liquidity management is to ensure sufficient cash flows to meet all financial commitment and to capitalise on opportunities for business expansion.
+The purpose of liquidity management is to ensure sufficient cash flows to meet all financial commitments and to capitalize on opportunities for business expansion.
 This includes the Group's ability to meet deposit withdrawals either on demand or at contractual maturity, to repay borrowings as they mature, to comply with the statutory liquidity maintenance ratio, and to make new loans and investments as opportunities arise.
 The Group maintains a stable and diversified funding base of core retail and corporate customer deposits as well as portfolios of highly liquid assets.

-Policy and guidelines on liquidity risk management are established to build up a sound liquidity risk management framework and controls appropriate for the Bank's business and in compliance with the regulatory requirements.
-The Liquidity Risk Management Policy covers the Bank's liquidity risk management strategy, risk management mechanism to identify, measure, monitor and control liquidity risks, and also the Bank's contingency funding plan.
+Policy and guideline on liquidity risk management are established to build up a sound liquidity risk management framework and controls appropriate for the Group's business and in compliance with the regulatory requirements.
+The Liquidity Risk Management Policy covers the Group's liquidity risk management strategy, risk management mechanism to identify, measure, monitor and control liquidity risks, and also the Group's contingency funding plan.
 The Liquidity Risk Management Guideline covers the risk measurement, risk reporting and operational requirements in implementing the Banks' liquidity management strategy.
-These policy and guidelines are both reviewed by the ALCO, comprising of senior management of business lines and risk management teams, and are approved by the RC and the ALCO respectively.
+These policy and guideline are both reviewed by the ALCO, comprising of senior management of business lines and risk management teams.
+The policy and guideline are approved by the RC and the ALCO respectively.